Raedin24/School/DCIT 312 Information Security Management/Module 1.md

 	1. Project initiation and variance analysis
 	2. Risk assessment
 	3. System design and release
 2. **Do, Check** - System operation and monitoring.
-Involves ISMS trial run and system operation monitoring
+Involves ISMS trial run , system operation monitoring and business continuity management training.
-3. **Act** - Certification and continuous improvement
+3. **Act** - Certification and continuous improvement.
+Involves auditing(internal and external)

 # 3. Common Network Devices
 - Network devices are the basic components of a network.
 They need to be deployed and configured when constructing a network to meet connection or security requirements